basimkhajwal/LSD/README.md

 - [ ] Improve menu/title colours
 - [ ] Create more levels
 - [ ] Customize shader for the game (add a new one)
-- [ ] Add JSON read/write for a persistent Settings value
-- [ ] Create a settings screen

 #### Currently Working:
 - [x] Platforms are loaded from a Tiled map (.tmx) format